caocmai/Next-Chord/proposal.md

 ## Approval Checklist
-- [ ] If I have a team project, I wrote this proposal to represent my work and only my work
+- [x] If I have a team project, I wrote this proposal to represent my work and only my work
-- [ ] I have completed all the necessary parts of this proposal
+- [x] I have completed all the necessary parts of this proposal
-- [ ] I linked my proposal in the Spring Intensive Tracker
+- [x] I linked my proposal in the Spring Intensive Tracker

 ### Sign off

 **Student Name:**
-> Name / Date
+> Cao Mai / March 16 2020
 **Make School Advisor Name**
-> TBD
+> Adriana Gonzalez